AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-hive-pig-udf-dotnet-csharp.md

 ---
-title: Use C# with Hive and Pig on Hadoop in HDInsight | Azure
+title: Use C# with Hive and Pig on Hadoop in HDInsight - Azure | Azure
 description: Learn how to use C# user-defined functions (UDF) with Hive and Pig streaming in Azure HDInsight.
 services: hdinsight
 documentationcenter: ''